-- The Adopted Budget provides \$800,000 dollars in additional funding in Measure HH funds each year to support the City's youth food service program at the Oakland Public Library, Head Start centers, and OPRYD.
+• The Proposed Budget provides \$800,000 dollars in additional funding in Measure HH funds each year to support the City's youth food service program at the Oakland Public Library, Head Start centers, and OPRYD.
 The movement of staffing to Measure HH funding also allows the redeployment of more than \$230,000 each year of federal and state grant funds to further enhance the food program at Head Start centers.
-With these adjustments, the overall funding for the program is \$1.8 million per year, \$3.6 million over two years. - The Adopted Budget includes a \$1.8 Million annual grant to the Oakland Unified School District, (\$3.6 Million over two-years) to support their food program to maintain and increase the availability of healthy options for Oakland's youth.
+With these adjustments, the overall funding for the program is \$1.8 million per year, \$3.6 million over two years.

-Community Serving CIP Improvements to Recreation Centers, Sports Facilities, and Libraries
+Community Serving CIP Improvements to Recreation Centers and Libraries

-• Appropriate \$26.6 million in Measure KK Infrastructure bond funds and \$1.9 million in Measure HH funds to renovate and upgrade various recreation centers, sports facilities, and libraries to ensure youths and adults all can continue to benefit from the services and programs provided.
+• Appropriate \$24.1 million in Measure KK Infrastructure bond funds to renovate and upgrade various recreation centers and libraries to ensure youths and adults all can continue to benefit from the services and programs provided.